Satyaki: Conflict with Bhurisrava

 As Arjuna is being attacked from multiple sides, Satyaki appears to give aid.
 Satyaki fights an intense battle with archrival, Bhurisravas with whom he had a long-standing family feud, following from when Satyaki's grandfather defeated Bhurishrava's father.
 After a long and bloody battle, Satyaki, already exhausted from fighting Drona, begins to falter, and Bhurisravas pummels him and drags him across the battlefield.
 Raising his sword, Bhurisravas prepares to kill Satyaki, but he is rescued from death by Arjuna, who shoots an arrow severing Bhurisravas's arm.
-When criticized by Bhurisravas for interfering in the fight without warning, Arjuna responds by castigating him for attempting to kill an unconscious warrior.
-Moreover, he criticizes Bhurisravas for his actions during the death of Abhimanyu.
-Recognizing his shame, Bhurisravas lays out his weapons and sits down in meditation.
+When criticized by Bhurisravas for interfering in the fight without warning.
+Bhurisravas lays out his weapons and sits down in meditation.
 Satyaki then emerges from his swoon and swiftly decapitates his enemy.
 He is condemned for this rash act, but Satyaki states that the moment Bhurisravas struck his semiconscious body, he had sworn that he would kill Bhurisravas.
 With the day's battle nearly over and Jayadratha still far away, the debate on the morality of Satyaki's actions is shelved.

 Night War

-In the Night War, Satyaki defeated Dussasana in a sword duel.
-He also defeated Dussasana's son Durmasena in a Mace Fight.
-Satyaki also defeated Karna's son Vrishasena in archery.

-Fifteenth Day

-On the fifteenth day of battle, Satyaki kills Bhurisravas's father Somadatta, and helps Bhima slay Somadatta's father, Bahlika.
+When the battle on the fourteenth day continued into the night killed Bhurisravas's father Somadatta, later assisting Bhima slay Somadatta's father, Bahlika.